corning-incorporated/citam/README.md

 The primary requirement to use CITAM is to have a map of each floor of each facility in SVG format for ingestion as well as some metadata about each space in each floorplan.
 For a list of required metadata, please visit the input requirements section of the documentation.
 Example input files are also available in the [examples](examples/) folder in this git repository.

 Floorplans must be imported into CITAM before any simulation can be performed with them.
 This  process is done in four easy steps (2 are required and 2 are optional) described below (example usage is provided in the [How to add facilities](#how-to-add-facilities) section):
-1. **Ingestion** (required): in this step, CITAM reads your SVG and CSV files, automatically adds doors to spaces where missing, removes map artifacts that are deemed unncessary for the simulation, and stores the resulting data in your local cache for furture retrieval.
+1. **Ingestion** (required): in this step, CITAM reads your SVG and CSV files, automatically adds doors to spaces where missing, removes map artifacts that are deemed unnecessary for the simulation, and stores the resulting data in your local cache for future retrieval.
 2. **Validation** (optional): In this step, you get to inspect results from the ingestion step and make any necessary changes.
 This step is optional but highly recommended to ensure valid simulation results.
 3. **Navigation Network Creation** (required): When you are happy with the quality of the ingested data, you use a simple command to build the navigation network (or navnet) for your facility.
 The navnet is used for intelligent navigation of individuals in your facility within the simulation (to know how to go from their office to a cafeteria for example).
 4. **Navigation Network Validation** (optional): You can also verify and edit the navigation network to make sure everything looks good and ensure valid simulation results.